• Skip to main content

 Instructions

-• Preheat oven to 425 degrees F. Line a large, rimmed baking sheet with aluminum foil.
-Add the Brussels sprouts, carrots, broccoli, leek, garlic and parsley in an even layer.
+• Preheat oven to 425 degrees F. Line a large, rimmed baking sheet with parchment paper.
+Add the Brussels sprouts, carrots, broccoli, leeks, garlic and parsley in an even layer.

 • Drizzle the olive oil evenly over the tops of the veggies.
+Squirt lemon juice over the tops, as well.
 Toss to coat.
 Season with salt and pepper.

-• Bake in the preheated oven for 40 minutes, stirring the veggies once at the halfway point.
-Serve immediately!
+• Bake in the preheated oven for 25-35 minutes, stirring the veggies once during cooking.
+Check veggies at 25 minutes.
+Cook longer if the crispiness isn't to your liking.

 Notes